Create a Website Account - Manage notification subscriptions, save form progress and more.

 When hardships arise partial inspections can be requested.
 It is best to call for clarification when situations are not within the normal occurrences.

+A site inspection is required to verify the pit is within guidelines and an air curtain destructor is provided.
+A pit is required for most sites.
+Fences must be provided to avoid unknowing humans or animals from falling into the pit.
+Fences shall be erected at the end of the day.
+The burn permit must be kept on site and contains a list of the requirements to be met.
 Burning of trash, rubbish, copper wiring, tires, or any other materials shall not be allowed.
 All permits can be discontinued if there are excessive complaints in the area.
 Developers / contractors are responsible for any damages related to the burning operations.

 There are times when a sheet or portion of the drawings must be corrected to ensure that the contractors have the appropriate instructions for code compliance.